jerryhgladinet/docs/admin/source/chapter03.rst

       “Developer ID Installer: Gladinet, Inc.”

-You can modify the transform script will use these certificates.
+You can modify the transform script to use these certificates.

-Step 2 - Prepare your branding information.
+Step 2 - Prepare your branding information:

 All the branding information such as product name and branding artworks are contained in one single directory.
-You can use the testbranding folder as an example and replace all the information contained inside to have all the branding information ready.
+You can use the test branding folder as an example and replace all the information contained inside to have all the branding information ready.

 The folder will be an input command line parameter to the transform script.

-Step 3 - Prepare the PKG files.
+Step 3 - Prepare the PKG files:

-In the standard Gladinet Mac binaries, there are a couple DMG file.
+In the standard Gladinet Mac binaries, there are a couple DMG files.
 DMG files are Mac image files.
-When you mount the DMG files, you will see a PKG file in each of the DMG file.
+When you mount the DMG files, you will see a PKG file in each of the DMG files.
 The PKG file will be the input to the transform script.

 Once you have the PKG file, the signing certificate and the branding folder, you are ready to do the transformation.

-Step 4 - Change the transform script to use your certificate.
+Step 4 - Change the transform script to use your certificate:

-Locate the two lines inside the transform script,
+Locate the two lines inside the transform script and replace these two lines to use your own certificates.

 .. code-block:: bash

     readonly SIGN_APP_STR=”Developer ID Application: Gladinet, Inc. (CX8U2YJ96P)” readonly SIGN_PKG_STR=”Developer ID Installer: Gladinet, Inc.”

-and replace these two lines to use your own certificates.

-Step 5 - Apply the transform
+Step 5 - Apply the transform:

-The syntax for the transform is
+The syntax for the transform is  transform.sh branding_dir mac_pkg_file

 .. code-block:: bash

-    transform.sh branding_dir mac_pkg_file

 The generated branding installer will be called output.pkg in the same folder

 You can read the ``transform.sh`` shell script for more details.